KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 ### Material Binding

+It is allowable to connect any output of a procedural graph to any input on a supported downstream material.
+That is arbitrary N:M output to input connections are allowed.

 To connect a graph `output` to a surface or displacement shader input the procedural extension can be declared within the a texture reference for a given material in the `materials` array.

 Material inputs that already support texture binding can support procedural graphs.
 This includes bindings such as: